User Interface Elements

 - Restore deleted data

-- Export: You can use this function to export entire Orders, Production Jobs or Color Profiles.
+- Export: You can use this function to export entire Orders, Production Jobs or Color Setups.

 Should display problems occur in the browser or if the browser is requiring excess processing power, you can empty the Browser Cache here.
 By clearing the cache, the browser requests all content from the server again, this should solve display problems.

-To do this, click on the Empty Cache icon; it is important to note the following warning:
+To do this, click on the Flush Cache icon; it is important to note the following warning: